stainless-api/upload-openapi-spec-action/README.md

 # Build Stainless SDKs from GitHub Actions

 GitHub Actions for building [Stainless](https://stainless.com/) SDKs and previewing changes to an SDK from a pull request.
+Refer to [our docs on automating builds](https://www.stainless.com/docs/guides/automate-updates) for more information.

 Limited support for GitLab CI is available.
 See the [GitLab example](./examples/push_gitlab.yml).